 A. Data value - You can edit the value of the checkbox when the Region is checked.
 By default, the value of a checked checkbox is "checked".
 An unchecked checkbox has no value.

 B. Checkbox is initially checked - Check this option if you want this checkbox to be checked initially.
-The User will need to deselect the value if needed.
+The User can deselect the value if needed.

-D. Group name - If your checkbox is part of a group, you can enter a name for a new group of checkboxes or select an existing group from the drop down if you want to include your checkbox in an existing group.
+2. Group name - Enter a name for a new group of checkboxes or select an existing group from the drop down if you want to include your checkbox in an existing group.
 The group name will be displayed during validation if the required number of checkboxes are not checked for that group.

-E. The user must select - You can set rules for the minimum and maximum number of checks required or allowed in a group.
-For example, if you want the User to check exactly one location for a work order, you would set your minimum at one and your maximum at one.
-The User then has to check a location before submitting the Form and if they check a new location, any other location checkbox automatically gets unchecked since the maximum is set at one.
+3. The user must select - You can set rules for the minimum and maximum number of checks required or allowed in a group.
+For example, if you want the User to check least one location for a work order, you would set your minimum at one and your maximum at one.
+The User then has to check a location before submitting the Form.
+If they check a new location, any other location checkbox automatically gets unchecked.

 Datasource Region

-A Datasource Region provides a drop-down list of options for the User to choose from.
-For example, the User can select an option from a list of job titles or materials.
+A Datasource Region provides a drop-down list of options to select a single value from.
+For example, a User can select a single option from a list of materials.

 Once you have chosen Datasource as the Region type, you will have the General, Display, Datasource, Work Order and Layout tabs available in the Create Region dialog box.
-The General, Display, Work Order and Layout tabs are available to all Region Types and are described in the Creating Regions article.
+The General, Display, Work Order and Layout tabs are available to most Region types and are described in the Creating Regions article.

 Datasource Tab